 - 1915: The talented Dr. Percy Magan is offered $23 a week to be the new director of medical education at the clinic—but is told he must raise his own salary.
 Remarkably, he accepts, leaving a prestigious teaching post and practice.

 - 1918: The new hospital opens in a cluster of single-story buildings.
-An earthquake rocks the April 18 opening ceremony, but the speaker continues unshaken.
+An earthquake rocks on the April 18th opening ceremony, but the speaker continues unshaken.

 - 1922: A $30,000 contribution from philanthropist Josie Phillips allows the hospital to nearly double its capacity, expanding from 59 beds to 94 beds.